friflo/Friflo.Json.Fliox/Engine/README.md

 ```
 This features is work in progress.
 TODO:

+- [ ] Update index by all methods adding, removing or updating an indexed component
 - [ ] Remove indexed component from index if entity is deleted

 <br/>